-In 2021-2023, the MCSD plans to concentrate on passenger carriers as part of the commercial vehicle safety plan.
-Mississippi has a large concentration of bus traffic in the northern and coastal regions of the state.
-Casinos in Harrison, Hancock, Neshoba, and Tunica Counties attract a large number of tour buses from all over the U.S. This higher volume and steady passenger carrier traffic has resulted in higher numbers of bus crashes.
+In 2024-2026, the MCSD plans to concentrate on passenger carriers as part of the MCSAP Commercial Vehicle Safety Plan.
+Mississippi has a large concentration of bus traffic in the state, especially in the northern and coastal regions.
+Casinos in Harrison, Hancock, Neshoba, and Tunica Counties attract a large number of tour buses from all over the U.S. This higher volume and steady passenger carrier traffic has resulted in higher numbers of bus crashes and a high number of bus injuries.